Clip path

 select-drop-down-arrow

-Employer Of Record in China
+Employer of Record in China

-Skuad’s Employer of Record China (EOR) solutions make business expansion to China easy and hassle-free.
-Our unique HR platform allows companies to hire exceptionally talented employees in China, without having to set up a separate legal entity.
-It streamlines the process of hiring and onboarding a remote team by handling payroll management, taxation, and other legal compliances.
-To learn more about Skuad, Book a demo today.
+Skuad’s Employer of Record in China (EOR) solutions make business expansion to China easy and hassle-free.
+Our unique platform allows companies to engage employees in China without having to set up a separate legal entity.

-Estimated Population: 1.4 billion
+Estimated Population: 1,416 billion

 Currency: Yuan (CNY) and Renminbi (RMB)